Arize-ai/client_python/README.md

 ================
 ### Overview

 A helper library to interact with Arize AI APIs.

-Visit us at https://www.arize.com
+Visit the [Arize Blog](https://arize.com/blog) and [Resource Center](https://arize.com/resource-hub/) for more resources on ML observability and model monitoring.

 ---
 ## Quickstart